-Following interview, medical and physical examinations and security clearance being obtained, successful candidates high enough on the order of merit will be offered a placement on the Trainee Military Aviation Systems Technician Scheme.
-The decision of the Minister for Defence is final.
-The enlistment of successful candidates on the Trainee Military Aviation Systems Technician Scheme will be subject to the following:
+Following interview, medical and physical examinations and security clearance being obtained, successful candidates high enough on the order of merit will be offered a placement on the Aircraft Maintenance Technician course.
+The decision of the Chief of Staff is final.
+The enlistment of successful candidates on the Aircraft Maintenance Technician Course will be subject to the following:

 - a.
 The candidate passing a pre-enlistment medical examination on reporting for enlistment.
 This examination is in addition to the detailed medical examination at Paragraph 4 above. - b.
 A candidate who is offered a placement must report for enlistment at the required time and place.
-Failure to report for duty will result in the offer of a place to become an Air Corps Trainee Military Aircraft Systems Technician in the Air Corps being forfeited. - c.
-Successful candidates will complete an initial period (approx. 29 weeks) of military training.
-On successfully completing this military training, personnel will advance to 3Star Private/Airman/Airwoman rank and will then commence technical training as a Trainee Military Aviation Systems Technician as outlined below in part 2, para 3.
+Failure to report for duty will result in the offer of a place to become an Air Corps Aircraft Maintenance Technician being forfeited. - c.
+Successful candidates will complete an initial period (approx. 25 weeks) of military training.
+On successfully completing this military training, personnel will advance to Airman/Airwoman rank and will then commence technical training as an Aircraft Maintenance Technician as outlined below in part 2.